Swedish Women's Educational Association: Organization

 In addition, SWEA International selects a Swedish Woman of the Year annually.

 Locally, SWEA International's chapters make donations and present scholarships that total about 2 million Swedish kronor (US$250,000) per year.

 SWEA International offers its members assistance during the process of relocating and transitioning between countries.
-Additionally, the organization extends a warm welcome and provides support to members upon their return to Sweden.
+Additionally, the organization welcomes and provides support to members upon their return to Sweden.

 SWEA International has approximately 6,000 women members in approximately 70 local chapters in about 30 countries on five continents.

 SWEA International's chairman since 2024 is Charlotte Rigby Fors.

 History

 In 1979, SWEA International was founded in Los Angeles by Agneta Nilsson.
 Princess Christina Mrs. Magnuson is the association's honorary president.

 Swedish Woman of the Year

 Since 1989, SWEA International has selected a Swedish Woman of the Year (abbreviated ÅSK, for Årets Svenska Kvinna) annually.
 The recipient is announced during SWEA's annual meeting each spring and is recognized during the annual "Sweden dinner" organized each summer by one of the chapters located in Sweden.
 The recipient must be a Swedish woman who, through her accomplishments, has represented and brought attention to the Sweden of today in the greater world.

 The following women have been recognized as Swedish Woman of the Year: